Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Introduction

 To answer Q2, for the encrypted models, we dynamically run the corresponding apps and built an automatic pipeline to identify and extract the decrypted ML models from memory.
 This pipeline represents an unsophisticated model theft attack that an adversary can realistically launch on her own device.
 We found that the same protected models can be reused/shared by multiple apps, and a set of 18 unique models extracted from our dynamic analysis can affect 347 apps (43\% of all the apps with protected models).
 These apps cover a wide range of ML frameworks, including TensorFlow, TFLite, Caffe, SenseTime, Baidu, Face++, etc. They use ML for various purposes, including face tracking, liveness detection, OCR, ID card and bank card recognition, photo processing, and even malware detection.

-We also observed some interesting cases where a few model owners did extra to protect their models, such as encrypting both code and model files, encrypting model files multiple times, or encrypting feature vectors.
+We also observed some interesting cases where a few model owners spent extra effort on protecting their models, such as encrypting both code and model files, encrypting model files multiple times, or encrypting feature vectors.
 Despite the efforts, these models can be successfully extracted in memory in plaintext.
 These cases indicate that model owners or app developers start realizing the risk of model thefts but no standard and robust model protection technique exists, which echos the urgent need for research into on-device model protection.

-Finally, to answer Q3, we present an analysis on the financial impact of model leakage on the stakeholders, including app developers and model providers.
-We identify three major impact sources: the research and development investment on ML models, the financial loss due to competition, and the financial loss due to model evasion.
-We studied several representative apps and found that the potential financial loss can be as high as millions of dollars, depending on the app revenue and the nature of the models.
+Finally, to answer Q3, we present an analysis on the financial and security impact of model leakage on both the attackers and the model vendors.
+We identify three major sources of impact: the research and development investment on the ML models, the financial loss due to competition, and the security impact due to model evasion.
+We found that the potential financial loss can be as high as millions of dollars, depending on the app revenue and the actual cost of the models.
+The security impact includes bypassing the model-based access control, which may result in reputation damage or even product failure.

 By performing the large-scale study and finding answers to the three questions, we intend to raise the awareness of the model leak/theft risks, which apps using on-device ML are facing even if models are encrypted.
 Our study shows that the risks are realistic due to absent or weak protection of on-device models.
 It also shows that attackers are not only technically able to, but also highly motivated to steal or abuse on-device ML models.
 We share our insights and call for future research to address this emerging security problem.